+Tuble 13 K Square (K2) Test Results

-Variable R-SQUARE (R2) R Square Y (Public Awareness) Z (Work Effectiveness) 0.794 0.601
+Variable R Square

+Y (Public Awareness) 0.794

+Z (Work Effectiveness) 0.601

-Based on Table 14, it is also known that the f2 value of the variable X1 (Government Policy) to Z (Work Effectiveness) is 0.467, which indicates a significant size effect.
-Similarly, the f2 value of the variable X2 (Leadership) to Z (Work Effectiveness) is 0.386, showing a significant effect.
-The complete results of each latent variable predictor's measure effect test (f2) on the structural model.
+Based on Table 14, it is also known that the f2 value of the variable X1 (Government Policy) to Z (Work Effectiveness) is 0.467, which indicates a large size effect.
+Similarly, the f2 value of the variable X2 (Leadership) to Z (Work Effectiveness) is 0.386, which shows a large size effect.
+The complete results of the measure effect test (f2) of each latent variable predictor on the structural model.